 Hot Spots are typically characterized by itchiness, redness, area sensitivity, hair loss (due to chewing and licking), and sometimes oozing.
 They often occur on the hind area or on the face.
 Caring for hot spots: carefully trim the hair over and around the area, clean area with soap and water or hydrogen peroxide.
-Apply an over the counter cortisone cream 2x a day.
-If condition worsens, contact one of our OBX veterinarians for professional advice.
+Apply an over-the-counter cortisone cream 2x a day.
+If the condition worsens, contact one of our OBX veterinarians for professional advice.

 Minor abrasions or cuts should be cleaned with soap and water and then coated with a triple antibiotic 2x per day.
-If redness or bleeding continue or become worse, contact an Outer Banks veterinarian.
+If redness or bleeding continues or becomes worse, contact an Outer Banks veterinarian.